TracyGJG/utilities/README.md

 ### Parameters

-- propertyName - name of the property to be used to compare objects in a sort method
+- propertyName - string - name of the property to be used to compare objects in a sort method.
+- ascending - boolean - optional (defaulted to true) indication or the required sort order.

 ### Return Value